stat660-f18/course-questions-wiki/week-05/README.md

 - Question (anguyen152-stat660):  What's the dollar signs ($) used for in "input" statement ?
 - Answer(anguyen152-stat660): The dollar sign ($) identifies the variable type as character (if the variable is numeric, then nothing appears here).
 * Question (yli110-stat660): What is the purpose of INPUT statement when you read raw data set into a SAS data set?
+  - Answer(jduan10-stat660):The INPUT statement describes the fields of raw data to be read and placed into the SAS data set.
   - Question (llopez37-stat660) Is this common or would we normally do it in numerical order in order to make it simpler as it seems like this could get confusing very easily?
   - Answer (llopez37-stat660) It depends on the order you want the variables in